pAP3R/localh0st/content/post/asus-DoS/index.md

 0
 ```

 Yup, that's all.
-I found this a while back and never dug in, all I knew is that a request body sent to `httpd` that begain with an integer would crash the web service, but I wasn't sure if this could be something more, so I sat on it for a bit until I had some time to triage it.
+I found this a while back and never dug in, all I knew is that a request body sent to `httpd` that began with an integer would crash the web service, but I wasn't sure if this could be something more, so I sat on it for a bit until I had some time to triage it.

-Using the Asus Merling-ng firmware, I set up an instance to perform some user emulation of the `httpd` bin and fuzzed using AFL with grammar mutators to see if I could generate any unique crashes.
+Using the [Asus Merling-ng firmware](https://github.com/RMerl/asuswrt-merlin.ng/), I set up an instance to perform some user emulation of the `httpd` bin and fuzzed using AFL with grammar mutators to see if I could generate any unique crashes.
 AFL of course generated some wild results, and plenty of crashes-- none of which were particularly "unique".

 ### Core Dumps